knative/docs/docs/knative-offerings.md

 - [IBM Cloud Code Engine](https://cloud.ibm.com/codeengine): A fully-managed serverless platform that runs all your containerized workloads, including http-driven application, batch jobs or event-driven functions.
 - [Red Hat Openshift Serverless](https://docs.openshift.com/container-platform/4.6/serverless/serverless-getting-started.html): enables stateful, stateless, and serverless workloads to all run on a single multi-cloud container platform with automated operations.
 Developers can use a single platform for hosting their microservices, legacy, and serverless applications.
 - [TriggerMesh Cloud](https://cloud.triggermesh.io): A fully-managed Knative and Tekton cloud-native integration platform.
 With support for AWS, Azure and Google event sources and brokers.
+- [Cloud Native Runtimes for VMware Tanzu](https://docs.vmware.com/en/Cloud-Native-Runtimes-for-VMware-Tanzu/0.2/tanzu-cloud-native-runtimes-02/GUID-serverless-overview.html): is a serverless application runtime for Kubernetes that is based on Knative, and runs on a single Kubernetes cluster

 <!-- TODO: In which category do we put SAP/Kyma? -->